-1.1 This is a "problem born out of success", resulting from year on year increase in the sale of tickets by Cheltenham Festivals over a period of some years.
+Accountable member Cabinet Member Sustainability, Councillor Roger Whyborn Accountable officer Assistant Director Operations, Rob Bell Accountable scrutiny committee Environment Ward(s) affected ansdown Key Decision Yes Executive summary This is a "problem born out of success", resulting from year on year increas in the sale of tickets by Cheltenham Festivals over a period of some years.
 Increasing usage of Imperial Gardens for Festival marquees combined with some bad weather events in the year 2010 has pointed public attention at the standard of the gardens being lower than the Council would wish.
-This culminated in a public petition debated at Council on 13th December 2010, which in turn resulted in Council requesting cabinet to bring forward design proposals with three months.
+This culminated in a public petition debated at Council on 13 th December 2010, which in turn resulted in Council requesting cabinet to bring forward design proposals with three months.
 Secondly, Cheltenham Festivals themselves have requested that CBC review both the design and the usage of the gardens so as to allow further expansion, in a way which is suitable to both the town and its festivals, in terms of design.
-A meeting of stakeholders was held on 13th Jan 2011, in order to consider some of the implications of the increasing use of the gardens by Cheltenham Festivals.
+A meeting of stakeholders wa held on 13 th Jan 2011, in order to consider some of the implications of the increasing use of the gardens by Cheltenham Festivals.
+Recommendations It is proposed that a design scheme for Imperial Gardens be worked up to the required standard for public consultation, the consultation process to take place during Spring 2011.
+This scheme should be based on a) Either Option 1 of this report, b) Or Option 2 of this report Following public consultation, authority be delegated to the Assistant Director (Operations) in consultation with the Cabinet Member, Sustainability and the Council leader, to go forward with a tendering process for Design and Works in Imperial Gardens.
+3) At the same time, authority be delegated to the Assistant Director (Operations) in consultation with the Cabinet Member, Sustainability and the Council leader to go forward with a tendering process for infrastructure in Montpellier Gardens.
+4) The final decision to go ahead with works in Imperial Gardens and Montpellier Gardens are to be referred back to Cabinet for decision, in time for completion of works over the winter 2011/2.